Editorial Review

 New research, product launches, and exclusive offers.
 No spam.

-AOD-9604 vs. HGH Fragment 176-191: These terms are sometimes used interchangeably, but there is a distinction.
+AOD-9604 vs. HGH Fragment 176-191: These terms are sometimes used interchangeably, but there is a difference.
 HGH Fragment 176-191 is the unmodified C-terminal fragment of growth hormone.
-AOD-9604 is this same fragment with an added tyrosine residue at position 177, which enhances stability and lipolytic potency.
-In research contexts, AOD-9604 is generally the preferred compound due to its greater stability and more extensive research documentation.
+AOD-9604 is the same fragment with an added tyrosine residue at position 177.

 Important Disclaimer